terra-money/docs/docs/SDKs/Terra-js/Station-extension.md

 ## Wallet Provider

-Wallet Provider is a library to make React dApps easier using Terra Station Extension or Terra Station Mobile.
+Wallet Provider is a library that simplifies the development of React dApps that use Terra Station extension or Terra Station mobile.

-Use one of the following templates for a head start with Wallet Provider:
+Use one of the following templates to get quickly get started using Wallet Provider:

 ### Create React App